 January 26-28, 2018:

-Participants will participate in team building activities, interact with members of the judicial community through presentations during the weekend, review legal systems, the U. S. Constitution and consider the application to sign language interpreters.
-Participants will also examine cultural implications for interpreting in legal settings, assess and analyze the interpreter’s power and effect on Deaf-hearing relationships and exchanges that take place in legal settings.
+Participants will participate in team building activities to build a strong rapport among team members, review legal systems, and develop and apply strategies using the Code of Ethics for Court Interpreters.
+Participants will also examine cultural implications of working in legal settings, assess and analyze the interpreter’s power and effect on deaf-hearing relationships and exchanges that take place in legal settings.

 March 9-11, 2018: